tobgu/qcache/README.rst

 * SSL and basic authentication
 * Possibility to specify indexes when uploading data (how do the indexes affect size? write performance? read performance?)
 * Possibility to upload files as a way to prime the cache without taking up memory.
+* Namespaces for more diverse statistics based on namespace?

 Links
 -----